simon-r/PyParticles/README.rst

 PyParticles
 ===========

-PyParticles is a particle simulation toolbox entirely written in python
+PyParticles is a particle simulation toolbox entirely written in python.

+The objective of PyParticles is to provide a system API simple and fast to use.
+In addition is to have a basic application for the realization of simple models.

 Visit: http://pyparticles.wordpress.com/
 Docs:  http://simon-r.github.com/PyParticles/index.html